jacksonhyde/picobuild/README.md

 ## Usage

-- Pico-8 code is written using an external editor and saved with the '.lua' extension in the `src` directory.
+- Pico-8 code should be written using an external editor and saved with the '.lua' extension in the `src` directory.
-- Pico-8 graphics and audio are edited as normal from your `.p8` Pico-8 file
+- Pico-8 graphics and audio shoul dbe edited as normal from your `.p8` Pico-8 file
 - PicoBuild runs in Nodejs command prompt, listening for changes to your code
 - When changes are detected, it concatenates your code and inserts it into your `p8 cart`.
 - A minified version of your cart is also generated in the `build` folder.

 ## Publishing to GH Pages

+You'll need a Github account and a forked version of this repo to publish to Github pages.

 1. From Pico-8 export your cart into a web format by running `EXPORT YOUR_CARTNAME.P8`.
 Ensure that `YOUR_CARTNAME` matches `cart_name` in your gulpfile.
 2. Run `npm run publish` to push your files to Github pages.